-- Different Strokes – an organisation that supports younger people affected by stroke, and has a resource page for stroke survivors from 13-25.
+- Different Strokes – an organisation which supports younger people affected by stroke, and has a resource page for stroke survivors from ages 13 – 25.

 - Strokidz – an Australian site providing a range of information and resources on stroke in childhood.

-- Contact – an organisation that supports the families of children with disabilities.
+- Contact – an organisation which supports the families of children with disabilities.
 Provides a range of services and information.

-- Scope – an organisation that supports the families of children with disabilities.
+- Scope – an organisation which supports the families of children with disabilities.
 Provides a range of services and information.

-- Young Sibs – an organisation that supports the siblings of children with disabilities.
+- Young Sibs – an organisation which supports the siblings of children with disabilities.
 Provides information, resources and a chat room.